projectara/greybus-spec/source/special.rst

 - If UNIPRO is not UPRO_UP or UPRO_HIBERNATE, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

-If the Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS and the status field in the Operation Response payload is GB_SVC_OP_SUCCESS, the pwr_change_result_code field in the Greybus Interface Set Power Mode response message contains a PowerChangeResultCode as defined by
+If the Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS and the status field in the Operation Response payload is GB_SVC_OP_SUCCESS, the pwr_change_result_code field in the Greybus Interface Set Power Mode response message contains a PowerChangeResultCode as defined by